TusharK54/2048-AI/README.md

 The search tree is generated until a certain specified *depth* is reached.
 The depth quantifies how many moves ahead the AI can 'see', so a higher depth corresponds to a smarter AI, but also causes slower performance.
 For reference, the depth of the AI in the gifs above is 4.
 From observations, it seems that a search tree with a depth of 4 is usually adequate to beat the game quickly on boards where a 2048 tile is possible (i.e. 4x4 boards and larger).

-The image below depicts a search tree with a depth of 3 and the evaluation score of each of the leafs:

-<img src="/readme-resources/2048%20Search%20Tree%20(3).jpg">

-Note that in 2048, a tile is spawned in a random spot on the board after every move.
+Note that a new tile will randomly spawn in an empty spot on the board after every move.
 Normally, this would be a significant source of error since the search tree would not accuratly reflect future game states, and this problem would compound exponentially for each layer below the root.
 To address this problem, each node in the search tree inherits the random state of its parent so it can generate its children deterministically and spawn new tiles in the same positions they would spawn in during the game.
 This way, we can ensure that nodes in the search tree are completley accurate representations of future game states.

+The image below depicts a search tree with a depth of 3 and the evaluation score of each of the leafs:

+<img src="/readme-resources/2048%20Search%20Tree%20(3).jpg">

 ##### Evaluation Function
 Once a search tree has been generated, the AI can iterate over and pick the best future game state among the bottom layer of leaves in the tree.
 It can then simply walk up the tree until it reaches a node whose parent is the root, and return the move attribute of this node.
-However, to compare game state, there needs to be some way of quantifying the strength of each board.
+However, to compare game states, there needs to be some way of quantifying the strength of each board.
 This is done with an *evaluation function*.

 The goal of an evaluation function is to take any given game state and produce a numerical value that represents its strength.
 The evaluation function must take into account all the properties that contribute to a good game state, since these are the properties that will be maximized over time.
 There are three primary properties of each board we want to maximize: